cbaggers/grovel-locally/README.md

-This is the stub README.txt for the "grovel-cache" project.
+This is the stub README.txt for the "grovel-locally" project.